The world is a different place than it was just a few weeks ago.

 Sure, much of the spotlight remains on all the negative effects of the virus around the globe, but there is a beacon of hope.
 Though the media chooses to lead with headlines that feature case numbers, death tolls, and plunging financial markets, dig a little deeper and you’ll find stories of optimism and opportunity.

 While many businesses are working overtime identifying ways to cut costs, reduce staff, increase savings, and prepare for the worst, others are turning their energy towards the greater good.
-Through thoughtful innovation, many companies and individuals have begun doing their part to stop the spread of the coronavirus, help those already infected, and bring some normalcy back to the world.
+Through thoughtful innovation, many companies and individuals have begun doing their parts to stop the spread of the coronavirus, help those already infected, and bring some normalcy back to the world.

 These encouraging stories are proof that even during the most difficult of times, we all possess the creativity and innovative mindsets to bring incredible ideas and positive change into the world.